🗳 ranked voting systems

-The spoiler effect in elections frustrates me.
+The spoiler effect in elections can be frustrating.
 I wish my preferred candidates would not “steal” votes from each other.
 And I wish I would never have to lie about my preferences for my vote to count.

 🗳️ 😠 📊 😤